Sortren/Algorithms/README.md

 It should look like this:
 ![step_four](https://user-images.githubusercontent.com/79079000/115122396-0f095200-9fb8-11eb-99d4-a91a515eb937.png)
 Now it's the part when the program will do exacly the same as it had done with the left "branch".
 There is no point to explain this one more time.
-Literally, We are done with writing our code, even when we just finished to code the left "branch: of the tree.
+Literally, We are done with writing our code, even when we just finished to code the left "branch" of the tree.
 It might be proved by something called "inductive proof", it's a mathematical proof, that you could find on the internet.
 It's really bounded to recursion, I encourage you to look through this.
 Thus, the right part of the tree should look like this:
 ![step_five](https://user-images.githubusercontent.com/79079000/115122616-1ed56600-9fb9-11eb-9d36-c5d45bf38d1c.png)